awsdocs/amazon-athena-user-guide/doc_source/security-iam-athena-calledvia.md

 You can use the `aws:CalledVia` context key to ensure that callers only have access to a resource \(like a Lambda function\) if they call the resource from Athena\.

-## Add an Optional CalledVia Context Key for Fine Grained Access to a Lambda function<a name="security-iam-athena-calledvia-example-policy-to-add-an-optional-calledvia-context-key-for-fine-grained-access-to-a-lambda-function"></a>
+## Add an optional CalledVia context key for fine grained access to a Lambda function<a name="security-iam-athena-calledvia-example-policy-to-add-an-optional-calledvia-context-key-for-fine-grained-access-to-a-lambda-function"></a>

 Athena requires the caller to have `lambda:InvokeFunction` permissions in order to invoke the Lambda function associated with the query\.
 The following statement allows fine\-grained access to a Lambda function so that the user can use only Athena to invoke the Lambda function\.